Standard vs Shared Blocks

 Architectural Characteristics

-- Independent IContent: Shared blocks are full-fledged content items.
-They have their own lifecycle, permissions, and versions.
+- Independent IContent: Shared blocks are full-fledged content items with their own lifecycle, permissions, and version history.

-- Asset Tree Storage: They are organized in folders within the "Blocks" tab of the assets pane.
+- Asset Tree Storage: They are organized in folders within the "Blocks" tab of the assets pane, browsable and manageable by editors.

 -

-Global Updates: Changes to a shared block instance are automatically reflected everywhere that instance is referenced (e.g., within a
+Global Updates: Changes to a shared block instance are automatically reflected everywhere that instance is referenced, such as within a

 Implementation and Usage

-Shared blocks are typically utilized within a ContentArea, allowing editors to drag and drop instances from the asset library.
+Shared blocks are typically placed within a ContentArea, allowing editors to drag and drop instances from the asset library.
+Use [AllowedTypes] to restrict which block types editors can place in a given area.

 3. Comparative Matrix: Local vs. Shared